Aramex opens first regional healthcare hub at Dubai South Free Zone

 With its new regional healthcare hub, Aramex is not only expanding its operational footprint but also reinforcing its commitment to delivering world-class, compliant, and patient-centric logistics solutions across the GCC.

-As demand for agile, temperature-controlled pharmaceutical supply chains grows, the company is positioning itself as a trusted partner capable of supporting the region’s evolving healthcare ecosystem.
+As demand for agile, temperature-controlled pharmaceutical supply chains grows, the company is positioning itself as a trusted partner capable of supporting the region’s evolving healthcare ecosystem, it said.- TradeArabia News Service